PTSD: National Center for PTSD

 Most people who experience mass violence directly or through contact with affected colleagues or loved ones will recover.
 Having strong reactions in the immediate aftermath does not mean that you will have symptoms forever.
 People who were injured, have experienced prior trauma, lost someone they knew, or were present when the violence happened, are more likely to have long-term reactions.
 Recovering may take time, and it may require you to learn how to adapt in new ways.
 What you need in the long term may be different from what helped you immediately after the event.
 Here are some strategies to help you continue to recover over time.

 As time moves on, if you still feel distressed or have trouble functioning, it is important to continue with general self-care activities.
-But you may also want include some of the following strategies:
+You may also want include some of the following strategies:

 - Safety.
 To lessen worries, it can help to stay focused on specific routines of day-to-day living and seek out positive ways that help you to increase your sense of safety.

 - Media Viewing.
-Turn off the television if watching coverage of the event is increasing your distress.
+Turn off the television and take a break from social media if watching coverage of the event is increasing your distress.

 - Positive Activities Scheduling.
 Try to engage in positive, healthy, or meaningful activities, even if they are small, simple actions.
 Doing things that are rewarding, meaningful, or enjoyable, even if you don’t feel like it, can make you feel better.